Fetal origins hypothesis: Holocaust survivors

 The offspring of Holocaust survivors have been found to have an epigenetic 'tag' change in their DNA similar to those of their parents, individuals affected directly by the Holocaust.
 This finding shows that gene expressions can be altered via stressful experiences and then passed down to children through prenatal conditions.
-While the children of the Holocaust survivors had not themselves experienced Nazi inflicted trauma, they experienced the physiological and emotional trauma as if they had.
-When compared to Jewish families who were living outside of affected areas of Europe, the findings continued to stand: "The gene changes in the children could only be attributed to Holocaust exposure in the parents.”
+While the children of the Holocaust survivors had not themselves experienced Nazi inflicted trauma, they had changes in their epigenome similar to what might have happened if they had experienced the trauma directly.
+When compared to Jewish families who were living outside of affected areas of Europe, no similar changes were found.

 Pollution

 Pollution may affect the health of the mother, or cross over the placenta and enter the developing fetus.
 Beate Ritz, a professor at UCLA, found significantly higher rates of heart malformations and valve defects in the children born to women living in highly polluted areas of Los Angeles.